Robert P. Ufer

 Charitable

-In 2017, Bob, along with Tim Wilson co-founded Washtenaw Promise (“WP”), a 501(c)(3) Michigan non-profit, community-oriented corporation, focused on preschool education in the Ypsilanti/Willow Run communities principally through volunteer mentors from the University of Michigan, Eastern Michigan University and Concordia University, as well as retirees from surrounding communities.
-WP has also begun a teacher wellness program to support the emotional health of preschool teachers, and a program to promote preschoolers’ physical fitness, and WP is helping to lead an early childhood literacy cooperative in Washtenaw County.
-For further details on WP programs and their impact on the community, see the WP website: www.washtenawpromise.org.
+In 2017, Bob co-founded Washtenaw Promise (“WP”), a 501(c)(3) Michigan non-profit, with Tim Wilson, originally focusing on preschool, early literacy in the Ypsilanti/Willow Run communities, principally through volunteer mentors from the University of Michigan, Eastern Michigan University and Concordia University, as well as retirees and other volunteers.
+WP is helping to lead an early childhood literacy cooperative in Washtenaw County.
+WP has expanded into teacher wellness programs to support the emotional health and effectiveness of teachers from communities in southeastern Michigan.
+For further details on all WP programs and their impact on the communities, see the WP website: www.washtenawpromise.org.